genesisneo/project-hermes/README.md

 > * `port`: your prefered port
 > * `creative`: your creative folder

-* Go back to your terminal and type `gulp --gulpfile ./utilities/modules.js` to update [connect-livereload](https://github.com/intesso/connect-livereload) module used for reloading the page when you change any file while the server is running.
+* Go back to your terminal or shell and type `gulp --gulpfile ./utilities/modules.js` to update [connect-livereload](https://github.com/intesso/connect-livereload) module used for reloading the page when you change any file while the server is running.
 * Once everything is done, you can now start the server by typing `gulp` on your terminal.

 ---